Last Updated on October 14, 2020

 Only a short and scenic ride away from Vancouver, BC or Seattle, WA through the Salish Sea, Victoria, B.C. is a city full of hidden gems.
-I thought it would be perfect for a stress-free girl’s getaway weekend with my twin sister and my seven-week-old, Olivia.
+I thought it would be perfect for a stress-free girl’s getaway weekend, exploring Victoria on foot, with my twin sister and my seven-week-old, Olivia.
 After a weekend relaxing and exploring, we felt well-rested, rejuvenated and ready to plan another adventure (isn’t that always what happens after a fun trip?)

-The quaint waterfront city of Victoria, B.C. is fit for a queen, and in our case, a little princess too since we brought Olivia along for her first little city trip and girls weekend.
+The quaint waterfront city of Victoria, B.C. is fit for a queen.
+And in our case, a little princess too since we brought Olivia along for her first little city trip and girls weekend.
 There is really no need for a car in town, so lace up your walking shoes (or many hop on a bike) to explore this charming city and Victoria’s picturesque Inner Harbour is the perfect starting point.
+There is so much to see for a weekend while exploring Victoria on foot.

 We were in Victoria a couple of years ago and had done a lot of the touristy sights, so we were looking for sights to see that we had not experienced.
 On our list was staying at the Empress Hotel and going for high tea, Fisherman’s Wharf, Chocolat Favoris, and the famous Fan Tan Alley.